mandalapu1994/AZ400-Azure_DevOps_Engineer_Expert/Instructions/Labs/AZ400_M08_L18_Package_Management_with_Azure_Artifacts.md

 - Visual Studio 2022 Community Edition available from [Visual Studio Downloads page](https://visualstudio.microsoft.com/downloads/).
 Visual Studio 2022 installation should include **ASP<nolink>.NET and web development**, **Azure development**, and **.NET Core cross-platform development** workloads.

+- You Will require a windows machine to complete this lab, if you are using Mac you need to install VMWare Horizon to connect to the virtual machines.
+Detail of using MyDesk can be found at https://www.uc.edu/about/ucit/software-tools/mydesk.html

 ## Lab overview

 Azure Artifacts facilitate discovery, installation, and publishing NuGet, npm, and Maven packages in Azure DevOps.
 It's deeply integrated with other Azure DevOps features such as Build, making package management a seamless part of your existing workflows.